53l3cu5/hassio-addons/vosk/DOCS.md

       - value 1
       - value 2
 expansion_rules:
-  rule: body of the rule
+  rule: "body of the rule"
 ```

 Sentences have a special `in/out` form as well, which lets you say one thing (`in`) but put something else in the transcript (`out`).